arkitektio/kabinet-server/README.md

 Arkitekt App).
 It is designed to be used with Arkitekt Apps that are running in these containers, but can be used for any containerized application

+This is a highly developmental service, that aims to replace Port in the Arkitekt Next Deployment.
+It is not yet ready for production.

 ## Usage